Summer Plumbing Tips

 This is always a great time of the year to get outside, enjoy the warm weather, and RELAX!

 Since the summer months tend to be dryer, it is also a great time to take a little bit of time to perform some preventative maintenance around your house to prevent major plumbing problems.
-At Jim Dandy Plumbing we want to help you keep your home in perfect shape whatever the weather so you can save energy, save money and have time to have some fun in the sun.
+At Jim Dandy Sewer and Plumbing we want to help you keep your home in perfect shape whatever the weather so you can save energy, save money, and have some time for fun in the sun.

 Planning to remodel a kitchen or bathroom this summer?